aayushi93/Aayushi_work/linux_sql/README.md

 ## Introduction
 Cluster Monitor Agent is an internal tool that monitors the requests that monitors the cluster resources.
+It records hardware specifications of each node and monitor node resource usage like CPU/Memory in realtime.
+The purpose of this tool is to assist the LCA team to adequately plan future resources by giving them required information stored in a database.

 ## Architecture Diagram and Design
 ![LCA Architecture](./assets/Monitor_Agent_Architecture.png)